Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 The correct answer is **B. Microsoft Visual Studio App Center integration**.

+❌ <mark>**A. Microsoft Test & Feedback extension:** This is primarily used for exploratory testing of **web applications** from within a browser.
+It is not designed for mobile app crash reporting or distribution.</mark>

 Explanation:

 **Microsoft Visual Studio App Center** is specifically designed for mobile application lifecycles (iOS, Android, Windows, and macOS) and perfectly addresses all three requirements: